vegaprotocol/documentation/docs/node-operators/network_restarts.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Vega networks support restarts using checkpoints.
 Checkpoints are a minimal save of the state of the network every N block, or, after funds are moved in or out of the network.
-They are both, a way of restarting a clean chain with the current view of all accounts balances, and a security measure in order to not misplace any funds in case of a major issue that would require a restart of the chain.
+They are both a way of restarting a clean chain with the current view of all accounts balances, and a security measure in order to not misplace any funds in case of a major issue that would require a restart of the chain.

 :::note
-This guide is valid for a network restart with the version 0.51.x
+This guide is valid for a network restart with version 0.50
 :::

-### Step -1: Verify your nodewallet keys (to do before any following steps)
+## Step -1: Verify your node wallet keys (to do before any following steps)

-In a recent version of the vega core, validation has been added at runtime to ensure the keys that validators have setup in the genesis block matches those saved in the nodewallet.
+In a recent version of the Vega core, validation has been added at runtime to ensure the keys that validators have set up in the genesis block matches those saved in the node wallet.

-We can do this by by running the following command:
+Do this by by running the following command:
 ```
-vega genesis new validator --tm-home=/path/to/tendermint/home --home=/path/to/vega/home --country="any" --info-url="any" --name="any"
+vega genesis new validator --tm-home="/path/to/tendermint/home" --home="/path/to/vega/home" --country="any" --info-url="any" --name="any"
 ```

 :::note
-The 3 flags `--country, --info-url, --name` here are just placeholder to run the command, we are only interested in the output
+The 3 flags `--country, --info-url, --name` here are placeholders to run the command, only the output is important
 :::

-The output of the command should look like something like this:
+The output of the command should look similar to this:
 ```
 Enter node wallet passphrase:
 Info to add in genesis file under `validators` key